Prompting Language-Informed Distribution for Compositional Zero-Shot Learning: Introduction

-In summary, the contributions are as follows. a) We develop a $\mathbb{PLID}$ method that advocates prompting the language-informed distribution for compositional zero-shot learning, which is orthogonal to existing soft/hard and distributional prompt learning. b) We propose primitive decomposition and stochastic logit mixup to fuse the classification decision from compositional and primitive predictions. c) We empirically show that $\mathbb{PLID}$ could achieve superior performance to prior arts in both the closed-world and open-world settings on MIT-States, UT-Zappos, and C-GQA datasets.
+In summary, the contributions are as follows. (\textit{i}) We develop a $\mathbb{PLID}$ method that advocates prompting the language-informed distribution for compositional zero-shot learning, which is orthogonal to existing soft or hard prompting and distributional prompt learning. (\textit{ii}) We propose primitive decomposition with stochastic logit mixup to fuse the classification decision from compositional and primitive predictions. (\textit{iii}) We empirically show that $\mathbb{PLID}$ could achieve superior performance to prior arts in both the closed-world and open-world settings on MIT-States, UT-Zappos, and C-GQA datasets.